There are many great answers to the question, why use cloth nappies. Here are some of the best ones:

 But doesn’t using cloth mean hours of soaking, boil washing and extra work?
 Aren’t washable nappies hard work?

-Modern cloth nappies are very different to the old style flat nappies and plastic pants.
+Modern cloth nappies are very different from the old-style flat nappies and plastic pants.
 Many of the things that may put you off the idea of using cloth, just do not apply to modern cloth nappies.
 The reusable nappies on the market today come in a huge range of patterns and styles.
 They are reliable and easy to use and care for.

 Modern cloth nappies do not need soaking or boil washing.
-Instead modern fabrics and detergents mean that they are simple to wash.
-Rather than soaking, nappies can be stored in a lidded bucket until ready to wash, and then washed in warm water with half a scoop of washing powder.
+Instead, modern fabrics and detergents mean that they are simple to wash.
+Rather than soaking, nappies can be stored in a lidded bucket until ready to wash and then washed in warm water with half a scoop of washing powder.
 Washing full loads, and line-drying when possible helps to ensure that the process is as environmentally friendly as possible.
 If needed a small amount of nappy sanitiser can be added to the wash, for extra hygiene.
-There are a wide range of environmentally friendly washing powders and options which ensure that there are not too many chemicals against your little one’s delicate skin.
+There is a wide range of environmentally friendly washing powders and options which ensure that there are not too many chemicals against your little one’s delicate skin.
 Many people are put off the idea of washing when considering ‘why use cloth nappies’ but in reality, there isn’t a great deal more work.

 Some people worry that a cloth nappy can slow down a child walking or moving.
 Most of our great sportsmen and women will have grown up using cloth nappies.
 It certainly didn’t slow them down.
 A bulky cloth nappy also actually holds your baby in a better position, particularly if there is any problem in the hip area.
 Added to the reduced chemicals against the skin, it’s altogether a more healthy option.

 Why use cloth nappies, facts and figures: